Ultimate Guide to Getting Started With Guitarix

 Being able to control so much this way makes Guitarix a very good tool for live use.
 If you have a MIDI foot-board, for example the Behringer FCB1010, you can bind your foot switches to turn various effects modules on and off.
 If your MIDI controller has knobs, you can also bind parameters to these.
 Expression pedals can be binded to Wah effects, etc. Bindings can be viewed and edited by navigating to

-If you press the preset button on the bottom left of Guitarix, the preset manager will pop up along the bottom.
+If you press the 'Preset Selection' button on the bottom left of Guitarix, the preset manager will pop up along the bottom.
 There are already a few presets here but it's easy to add and manage your own.
 To create a new preset, click on new in the scratchpad section.
 This will prompt you to name your preset.
 You can then press save to save your new preset, or tweak it more before doing so.
 You can also create new banks for your presets and organize them.

 The various ways of using Guitarix